NYC, LA, Pittsburgh, San Fransisco

 Ian Myles Newborn is a graduate of Carnegie Mellon with a Masters in Urban Design.
 He attended Howard University to receive his bachelor degree in Architecture.
 While studying he has worked with HDR, Burt Hill, and SPRINGBOARD Design.
 After finishing his graduate program he has continued his exploration into the field of urban design and architecture by doing research with the Next Generation Infrastructure Lab.
 NGIL, an NGO: CSTEP in Bangalore, India.
 Subject of research: "Smart Cities in India" - developing a national policy for smart growth in India.
-Currently Working with the Terreform One Group in NYC.
+Currently Working with the Newborn Agency in NYC.

 Terreform ONE, Brooklyn, NY, US, Archtiecture / urban design intern

 Collaborating with a multi-disciplinary research team of six to contribute an idea/concept for the City 2.0 Competition, Completion in May, 2012.
 Major role in analyzing collected research for livable cities and design of graphic representation of presented concepts.

 Envisioning from the prospective of the future ecological city to develop innovative solutions for extreme predicaments; encompassing technologies for local sustainability in energy, infrastructure, and buildings.
 Research is on going.

 Cstep, Next Generation Infrastructure Lab, Bangalore, India, Research Intern